 Why do I need deep scaling?
-If during periodontal charting pockets greater then 5 mm were detected you may need to have deep scaling procedure done by your hygienist in order to treat the inflamed area.
+If during periodontal charting pockets greater than 5 mm were detected you may need to have deep scaling procedure done by your hygienist in order to treat the inflamed area.
 Normal cleaning will not be enough to resolve the problem.

 What is involved in deep scaling?
 Gums are numbed up and various power driven and manual instruments are used to remove calculus (tartar) from periodontal pockets.